Conditions

 (1) Payment via Klarna

 Further information and Klarna's terms of use can be found here (https://cdn.klarna.com/1.0/shared/content/legal/terms/0/de_de/user).
 General information about Klarna is available here (https://www.klarna.com/de/).
-Your personal details will be treated by Klarna in accordance with the applicable data protection regulations and in accordance with the information in Klarna's data protection regulations (https://cdn.klarna.com/1.0/shared/content/legal/terms/0/de_de/privacy).
+Your personal information will be treated by Klarna in accordance with the applicable data protection regulations and in accordance with the information in Klarna's data protection regulations (https://cdn.klarna.com/1.0/shared/content/legal/terms/0/de_de/privacy).

 You can find more information about Klarna here (https://www.klarna.com/de/smoooth-mehrzuklarna/).
 You can find the Klarna app here (https://www.klarna.com/de/klarna-app/).

-§ 4 right of retention, retention of title
+§ 4 Right of retention, retention of title

 (1) You can only exercise a right of retention insofar as it concerns claims from the same contractual relationship.